blockservice/echoin/docs/getting-started.rst

 Connect
 ```````

-You can connect to the local CyberMiles node by attaching an instance of the Travis client.
+You can connect to the local CyberMiles node by attaching an instance of the Echoin client.

 .. code:: bash

-  # Get the IP address of the travis node
+  # Get the IP address of the echoin node
-  docker inspect -f '{{ .NetworkSettings.IPAddress }}' travis
+  docker inspect -f '{{ .NetworkSettings.IPAddress }}' echoin
   172.17.0.2

   # Use the IP address from above to connect
-  docker run --rm -it cybermiles/travis attach http://172.17.0.2:8545
+  docker run --rm -it blockservice/echoin attach http://172.17.0.2:8545

 It opens the web3-cmt JavaScript console to interact with the virtual machine.
 The example below shows how to unlock the
 coinbase account so that you have coins to spend.

 .. code:: bash

-  Welcome to the Travis JavaScript console!
+  Welcome to the Echoin JavaScript console!

   instance: vm/v1.6.7-stable/linux-amd64/go1.9.3
   coinbase: 0x7eff122b94897ea5b0e2a9abf47b86337fafebdc
   at block: 231 (Sat, 14 Jul 2018 07:34:25 UTC)
-   datadir: /travis
+   datadir: /echoin
    modules: admin:1.0 cmt:1.0 eth:1.0 net:1.0 personal:1.0 rpc:1.0 web3:1.0

   > personal.unlockAccount('0x7eff122b94897ea5b0e2a9abf47b86337fafebdc', '1234')